Slimefun-Addon-Community/MobCapturer/README.md

 You can change the following settings in `config.yml`:

 - `options.auto-update`: Enable auto update from builds page. (default: `true`)
+- `options.mob-eggs-to-inventory`: Allow the mob egg to be added to the player's inventory directly.
+If the player's inventory is full, it will be dropped at player's location. (default: `false`)
 - `options.capture-named-mobs`: Allow players to capture mobs with custom names. (default: `true`)
 - `options.ignored-mobs`: The list of mob names that these mobs should not be captured.
   Note: this list will be ignored when `options.capture-named-mobs` is set to `false`